lattara/trenta/README.md

 <h2>Demo</h2>

-Demo of the project is avaiable on the following link: <a href="http://178.62.254.252"></a> or on the following video links:
+Demo of the project is avaiable on the following link: <a href="http://178.62.254.252"> Link to demo site</a> or on the following video links:

 mobile :computer: : <a href="https://youtu.be/J_oU19euPoE"> Video demo mobile</a>